Fate/Extra: Gameplay

 An example of Fate/Extra's turn-based battle system.
 Empty boxes correspond to the appropriate commands the player needs to input to overcome the opponent's commands.
+The characters featured are female Hakuno Kishinami (left) and Saber Nero (right).

 Fate/Extra is a single-player three-dimensional Japanese role-playing game in the dungeon subgenre.
 The game features two main modes: "Arena", in which the player fights against AI opponents, and "Academy", which is storyline-driven.

 During battles, the player's character, called the Master, directs their Servant to reduce their opponent's health points to zero.
 Battles take place as isolated in-game events with a single opponent (either a dweller or another Servant).
 A fight consists of separate sections, and before each of them begins, the Master is asked to select a sequence of six actions for the Servant to execute on the playing field while the enemy retaliates.

 There are three main types of interaction: "Attack", "Protection", and "Breakthrough".
-After the series of actions are chosen by each side of the battle, they are compared against each other before the defeated side is damaged.
+After the series of actions is chosen by each side of the battle, they are compared against each other before the defeated side is damaged.
 In the case of three consecutive successful actions, the character is provided with an additional attack that does not take into account the resistance of the enemy.
 In addition to the main interactions, servant characters have special types of attacks called "noble phantasms", which require the expenditure of magic energy points.

-During a battle a Master can maintain their Servant with the help of "permanent effect" items and "code spells" — magic that enhances certain characteristics of the Servants.
+With the help of permanent effect items and code spells—magic that enhances certain characteristics of the Servants, which allows Masters to maintain their Servants.

 The arena is a dungeon filled with AI enemies.
-When all enemies are defeated, the player is rewarded experience points and in-game currency.
+When all enemies are defeated, the player is rewarded with experience points and in-game currency.
 During one game week, the player is offered two mandatory quests, consisting of finding items in the territory of Arena levels.
 If these missions are completed within the prescribed period, the player is allowed to battle with an enemy servant controlled by artificial intelligence at the beginning of the next game week.
 When a certain number of battles are held with a certain type of opponent, the player gets the opportunity to see part of the opponent's action combination before choosing their own series of moves.
-Throughout the game week, the player can gain info on enemy servants thought their interactions with their master in the academy.
+Throughout the game week, the player can gain info on enemy servants through their interactions with their master in the academy.
 The player may also purchase items in the academy.

-The dialogue system in the game is built similar to the visual novel genre, where there is an extensive system for selecting replicas that further develop the relationship with the Servant.
+The dialogue system in the game is built similarly to the visual novel genre, where there is an extensive system for selecting replicas that further develop the relationship with the Servant.
 The main narration is also conducted through text information offered to the player, located between the stages of the active game process.
 If a quest is failed or a Servant is defeated in the arena, the player receives a "bad ending".